Renewable fuels

 Renewable fuels InjDurationCyl1

-This allows hydrogen engines to come closer to the thermodynamically ideal engine cycle and thus run more efficiently.
+The high diffusion rate of hydrogen means it’s able to disperse in air quicker then petrol or diesel.
+This leads to a more homogeneous mixture of fuel and air.
+The high flame speed allows hydrogen engines to come closer to the thermodynamically ideal engine cycle and thus run more efficiently.

 Lambda_AF: